Bubbly Pet

 Here are some aspects of why some adoption applications fail:

 • Your environment may not be fit for a rescued dog.
-One of the main priorities for rescue centers is security and if your home does not pass the requirements, it will reject your application unless there is a workaround to you what they found in your home.
+One of the main priorities for rescue centers is security and if your home does not pass the requirements, it will reject your application unless there is a workaround for what they found in your home.

 • Your lifestyle and occupation matter.
 Rescue dogs, in particular, need special care and attention before they can fully adjust to their new environment.

-• The other members in the household also need to be screened.
+• The other members of the household also need to be screened.
 The center needs to assess that all household members are willing to take care of the dog.

 4 Tips for Getting Approved by a Rescue to Adopt a Boston Terrier